GigaKhintibidze/GigaKhintibidze-Portfolio/README.md

   2. Writing Test Cases and Bug-Reports in Visual Studio Code and Automate and automatically run two test cases
   3. Theorical information about BrowserStack and UI/UX Test Cases and Bug Reports review

+  **Fourth Week**
+  1. Theoretical information on API testing and practical implementation in Postman
+  2. Executing API test cases, checking commands run in Postman script
+  3. Theorical information about SQL and execution of various commands